Strawberry Jam & Cream Pops

 Now, let’s make the natural transition from puppy paws to ice pops!

 These Strawberry Jam & Cream Pops are SO GOOD!
-One of my favorite Summer desserts is a simple strawberries and cream (find my Paleo recipe HERE).
+One of my favorite Summer desserts is a simple strawberries and cream (here’s my paleo strawberries and cream recipe).
 I also love a good popsicle, so naturally the two needed to eventually find each other.
 For these pops, we’re making a quick fresh strawberry jam and then blending it with some thick coconut cream.
 Pour the mixture into your favorite ice pop mold, freeze, and enjoy as you like!

 My current favorite mold is THIS ONE, if you’re looking for a recommendation.